thin-edge/thin-edge.io-specs/src/software-management/sm-agent.md

 # Software Management Agent

 The software management agent (referred to as `SM Agent` in the rest of this document) is the component that's responsible for the software management operations on a Thin Edge device.
-It primarily interacts with a `Cloud Mapper` and a `Software Plugin` backed by a software package manager (apt, snap, docker etc).
+It primarily interacts with a `Cloud Mapper` and one or more `Software Plugins` backed by a software package manager (apt, snap, docker etc).

 The `Cloud Mapper` is the process that's responsible for discovering the capabilities of the device and reporting that to the cloud, cloud message mapping as well as any other cloud-specific processing logic.
 The cloud mapper's behaviour handling of software management requests/response are describe in detail here[../c8y-mapper-operation-handling.md]